 A first vSwitch exists but only has a

 Check that your configuration is similar.
-You can access information on MACs and public or private interfaces in your OVHcloud Manager or via the OVHcloud API.
+You can access information on MACs and public or private interfaces in your OVHcloud Control Panel or via the OVHcloud API.

 You need to: